-When part of the country is buried under thick layers of snow, it’s hard to even think about planting fruits and vegetables.
-Still, your healthy eating habits and environmental commitments don’t have to hibernate with the bears.
-Contrary to popular belief, there are a quite a few fruits that thrive in cold weather.
+When some parts of the country are blanketed by thick layers of snow, it’s hard to even think about planting fruits and vegetables.
+Still, your healthy eating habits and environmental commitments don’t have to hibernate until the weather warms up.
+Contrary to popular belief, there are quite a few fruits and veggies that actually thrive in cold weather.

 If you’re looking for some delicious ideas for fruits or berries to grow during the cold months, your options are going to depend on your USDA Plant Hardiness Zone.
-Different fruits thrive in different climates, and the United States Department of Agriculture has divided the U.S. into 13 unique zones to give growers a better understanding of what they can successfully grow and when to plant them.
-If you’re looking to plant some fruits this winter, we’ve rounded up 21 of our favorites by climate.
+Different fruits thrive in different climates, and the United States Department of Agriculture has divided the U.S. into 13 unique zones to give growers a better understanding of what they can successfully grow and when to plant their produce.
+If you’re looking to plant some winter fruits this year, we’ve rounded up 23 of our favorites according to climate.

 - Honeycrisp apples

-Not many fruits will ripen during winter when temperatures are below zero, so those who live in colder climates may need to purchase much of their fruit from other parts of the country between December and March.
-Of all the cold-weather fruits, though, pears are some of the most resilient, with a season that can last from August to May.
+Not many fruits will ripen in temperatures below zero, so for individuals who live in colder climates, you may need to purchase much of your fruit from other parts of the country between the months of December and March.

 Not all of the U.S. faces blizzards in the wintertime.
 If you live in a warmer climate, such as zone 8 (including parts of Arizona) or zone 9 (including parts of Nevada), you have a lot more growth options at your disposal.
 Temperatures in these climates seldom dip below freezing, and they present the ideal year-round growing conditions, particularly for citrus fruits.
 Consider growing these fruits in warmer climates: